Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 - If any dimensions were converted to fields during transformation to LP, provide the full list of tags from the new schema.
 Refer to the output of the [transformation](transform/README.md#using-dimensions-as-fields) to retrieve tags from the transformed schema.

-- To check current ingestion progress without impacting the migration, use the validator with `--influx-only` and `--skip-wal-check` flags.
+- To check current ingestion progress without impacting the migration, run the validator with `--influx-only` and `--skip-wal-check` flags.
 This provides a real-time count of points in Timestream for InfluxDB without querying the source database (Athena/Timestream for LiveAnalytics) and excludes records still in post-processing.

     ```
     python3 validation/validator.py --skip-wal-check --influx-only